-Author, Artist, Maker and Publisher.
-I work as a Senior Interaction Designer at Microsoft.
+Author, Artist, Maker, and Publisher.
+I worked as a Senior Design Manager at Microsoft for 16 years.
 My passionate hobbies include illustration, writing books, cooking and making.
 I also like to tell stories about my fictional friends - I love the alchemy of cooking and the art of making jewelry and perfume.

 I published the first of 4 books in the Billabong Flats tales at Book View Cafe in November.
 Here’s a sneek peek at the covers for the set of books.
 The first book includes stories about a Big Race, one where Fearless Flyer shares a shining rock with Magpie, and a story for Kookaburra.